 Health Science students are not considered employees while they are engaging in education-related activities at clinical sites.
 Should injury (for example, trips and falls) or exposure to illness (for example, meningitis) occur during a clinical rotation, insurance coverage, either via a family member or a policy such as the UW International Student Insurance Plan (ISHIP), the Graduate Appointee Insurance Program (GAIP), or a Marketplace health plan may cover the care you may need that is not covered by the Health Fee’s blood borne pathogen program.

 UW-Seattle students who pay the quarterly Services & Activities Fee along with their tuition receive some services at Hall Health Center, the student health center on the Seattle Campus.
 These include consulting nurse visits, reproductive health counseling, access to a wellness resource center, limited crisis intervention counseling, and one visit per quarter for acute illness/injury (excludes routine physicals and annual women's exams).

 Fees are charged for preventive care visits (such as routine physicals and annual exams), follow-up visits, and specialty services including Mental Health, Nutrition Services, Physical Therapy, Travel Clinic, lab, x-rays etc.

-Please note that if you choose to receive care at HHPCC, such as immunizations, TB screening or titers (lab tests), you will need to obtain documentation of any service received and submit it to the HSIP.
-This will allow you to maintain your compliance with the HSIP requirements and avoid a registration hold.
+Please note that if you choose to receive care at Hall Health or any other clinic/provider's office, such as immunizations, TB screening, or titers (lab tests), you will need to obtain your HIPAA-protected records showing documentation of any service received and submit it to HSIP.
+This will allow you to maintain your compliance with HSIP requirements and avoid a registration hold.